ChuankeFu/Academic/content/en/post/Feature-4-Trace_Pedigree/Pedigree.md

 |DD16222012 |DD15145005 |DD15378812 |DD14110014 |DD15501518 |DD15206217   |
 |DD17684713 |DD16672107 |DD15122311 |DD15505715 |DD15347415 |DD16383111   |

-**Note**: When the format of provided pedigree data is multiple columns ，the colnames of pedigree data should be the specify format , e.g. `SireSire` stands for the father of offspring's father, `SirSireSire` stands for the father of  `SireSire`
+**Note**: When the format of provided pedigree data is multiple columns ，user must set `multi_col=TRUE`, and the colnames of pedigree data should be the specify format , e.g. `SireSire` stands for the father of offspring's father, `SirSireSire` stands for the father of  `SireSire`

 Missing record in pedigree could be set as  **NA** or **0** .